abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Balls](../02_category/elements.svg)

 A category consists of a collection of objects as well as some arrows connecting objects to one another.
-We call the arrows _morphisms_.
+We call the arrows _morphisms_ (for now you can think of them as functions).

 ![A category](../02_category/category.svg)